open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/tools/TimeSeriesProfiler/README.rst.txt

          }

 #.
-   Refer `README.md <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_ to provision, build and run the tool along with the OEI time-series recipe/stack.
+   Refer `README.md <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_ to provision, build and run the tool along with the Open EII time-series recipe/stack.

 #.
    Run the following command to see the logs: